 Even though string spacing is measured at the saddle, the spacing of the slots in the nut impacts string separation low down on the fretboard, which is where the bulk of a beginner’s chords will be played.

-Having the appropriate amount of string separation will allow you to finger chords without touching down on the strings where it isn’t required, which can help to reduce buzz and dead notes.
-Alternatively, ensuring that the string spacing isn’t too wide will help to make sure you can actually reach the necessary notes in the chords you’re trying to play.
+Having the appropriate amount of string separation will allow you to finger chords without touching down on the strings where it isn’t required, which can help reduce buzz and dead notes.
+Alternatively, ensuring that the string spacing isn’t too wide will help you actually reach the necessary notes in the chords you’re trying to play.

 Players with larger hands will generally fare better using a guitar with a wide nut.
 This will help enormously with clean playing and avoiding mis-fingered notes, as we highlighted above.
-Conversely, guitarists with smaller hands will find guitars with narrower nuts to be more comfortable as they won’t have to stretch so far to reach the strings they are trying to play.
+Conversely, guitarists with smaller hands will find guitars with narrower nuts to be more comfortable, as they won’t have to stretch so far to reach the strings they’re trying to play.

 Common Nut Widths on Popular Models

 From the table, you’ll see that it’s always a good idea to compare specs against other guitars.
 Take, for example, the Gibson J45 and the Epiphone J45.
 The Epiphone is a licensed replica of the Gibson, yet it features a significantly narrower nut at 1.693” vs. 1.75” on the Gibson.
-Even if you have the money for a Gibson, you might find that the larger nut width isn’t comfortable, and in this case, the Epiphone could be a suitable alternative.
+Even if you have the money for a Gibson, you might find that the larger nut width isn’t comfortable.
+In this case, the Epiphone could be a suitable alternative.

 Classical Guitar Nut Width

-Unlike steel string acoustic guitars, which have variable nut width depending on make, model, style, etc., classical guitars are made to a standard.
+Unlike steel-string acoustic guitars, which have variable nut width depending on make, model, style, etc., classical guitars are made to a standard.
 Nearly all classical guitars are made with a uniform 2” or 51mm nut.
-The reason we say that nearly all classical guitars conform to standard nut width is that some manufacturers are coming out with contemporary designs to make classical guitars more accessible to younger players.
+The reason we say nearly all classical guitars conform to standard nut width is some manufacturers are coming out with contemporary designs to make classical guitars more accessible to younger players.
 These contemporary versions are fitted with nuts as small as 1 7/8”.

 Final Thoughts on Acoustic Guitar Nut Width